EvanLovely/alfred--project-helper/readme.md

 9. Also, the entire Alfred Workflow configuration is stored in `info.plist` - search and replace on this file works excellently.
 10. Send in Pull Requests

-[^hardcodedfilesdirectory]: The files directory just mentioned has actually been created at `~/Dropbox/projects/{project name} files/` and then symbolically linked to `~/active/files`.
-I'd like to make a setting to change the "home" of all the projects, but for now it's hardcoded in.